 Getting unlicensed MLS Assistant Access is the go-to strategy to access all of the leads on the market in your area as an investor.

-The cost of accessing a multiple listing service is different across the country, but can from $20 to $375 per quarter.
+The cost of accessing a multiple listing service is different across the country but can range from $20 to $375 per quarter.
 Keep in mind that you usually pay more for access if you are licensed.